spanexx/EventideV1/docs/enhanced-all-day-availability-documentation.md

 The `AvailabilityService` provides methods for managing availability slots, including the new all-day functionality.

 Key methods:
-- `createAllDaySlots()`: Creates multiple availability slots for an all-day period
+- `createAllDaySlots()`: Creates multiple availability slots for an all-day period with support for custom working hours
-- `generateEvenlyDistributedSlots()`: Generates evenly distributed slots throughout a working day
+- `generateEvenlyDistributedSlots()`: Generates evenly distributed slots throughout a working day, using custom hours when provided

 ### Database Schema